 The cost of preparing a simple, uncomplicated Last Will and Testament is $350.00 for one individual Will.
 The fee for mutual, spousal Wills is $600.00, for two spouses.
 In complex matters, additional fees will apply.

 Powers of Attorney for Personal Care and Continuing Powers of Attorney (for Property) may also be prepared at a fee of $75.00 per document.

 Fees are payable upon completion of the documentation.
 HST is applicable on all fees.

-The Information on this page is © 2007 to 2015, Garry J. Wise and Wise Law Office.
-It is intended for information purposes only.
+© Garry J. Wise and Wise Law Office.
+This article is intended for information purposes only.
 It is not a substitute for legal advice and may not be relied on as such.
-The reader is expressly advised and cautioned to consult with a qualified Lawyer for information and advice regarding the reader’s specific circumstances.
+The reader is expressly advised and cautioned to consult with a qualified Wills and Estates lawyer for information and advice regarding the reader’s specific circumstances.